-What is 0x?
+What Is 0x?

 When they founded 0x in October of 2016, Amir Bandeali and Will Warren were betting on the disruptive trajectory of blockchain technology.
 They believe in a future where assets of all flavors, from stocks to currencies to precious metals, are traded publicly as tokens on the blockchain.
 Given the versatility of Ethereum’s platform and the scope of its decentralized applications, they think Ethereum’s blockchain is the ideal medium to accommodate this revolution in asset exchange.

-There’s the TLDR version of 0x.
-It’s a protocol that wants to streamline token trading with off-chain orders via Ethereum powered smart contracts.
+TL;DR: 0x is a protocol that wants to streamline token trading with off-chain orders via Ethereum powered smart contracts.

-How it Works
+How 0x Works

 The crux of 0x’s decentralized trading focuses on an off-chain ordering relay that cuts back on gas prices and reduces network bloat.
 For those of you who have any experience with a decentralized exchange like Ether Delta, you may already see the benefit of off-chain orders.